-Covering 30,400 sq ft, the new health centre follows the recently delivered Brooklands Health Centre and will include consulting rooms, minor surgery and recovery rooms, nurse-led treatment rooms, a pharmacy, ancillary clinical support rooms and multi-purpose/health education rooms and serve around 22,500 people living nearby.
+Covering 30,400 sq ft, the 'all in one' facility includes consulting rooms, minor surgery and recovery rooms, nurse-led treatment rooms, a pharmacy, ancillary clinical support rooms and multi-purpose/health education rooms to serve around 22,500 people living nearby.
 There is also a space set aside for use by Thames Valley Police and an ambulance standby, alongside a café and car parking.

 As part of our 'purpose beyond profit' values, we invested £1m into the provision of training and employment opportunities for local people and community activities over the course of the project.

 Mark Robinson, Scape Group chief executive, said:

 “Projects such as this one are vital to provide local residents with readily available healthcare facilities to support the growing population in the area.